 Reviewers are asked to provide comment on the below topics and guidelines:

 - Content: Does the article fit within the scope of the journal?
 Is the submission original, relevant and rigorous?
 Is the author’s depth of understanding of the issues researched adequate?
 Are the sources and references adequate?
 Has the existing knowledge base been explored and built upon?
 Are the chosen methodologies appropriate and have they and the evidential base been appropriately used?
 Does the conclusion reflect the argument in the main body text and bring something new to the debate?

 - Structure and argument: Does the abstract summarise the arguments in a succinct and accurate way?
 Is the manuscript logically structured and do the arguments flow coherently?
 Is there enough reference to methodology in the introduction and are the arguments fully evidenced and substantiated?
 Does the introduction signpost the arguments in the logical way and does the conclusion adequately summarise them?

 The journal strongly encourages authors to make all data associated with their submission openly available, according to the FAIR principles (Findable, Accessible, Interoperable, Reusable).
-This should be linked to from a Data Accessibility Statement within the submitted paper, which will be made public upon publication.
-If data is not being made available within the journal publication, a statement from the author should be provided to explain why.
+This should be linked to from a Data Accessibility Statement within the submitted paper, which will be made public upon publication. .
+If data is not being made available with the journal publication then ideally a statement from the author should be provided within the submission to explain why.
 Data obtained from other sources must be appropriately credited.
-When depositing data for a submission, the below should be considered:

 The journal allows authors to deposit draft versions of their paper into a suitable preprint server, on condition that the author agrees to the below: